~ Introducing Our amazing staff ~

 Debbie cowart - CPM, lDM, owner, midwife

 Debbie has been involved in birth work since 1981 when she started attending births as a Labor Coach (now known as a Doula).
 From 1989 to 1991 she worked with a midwife as a birth assistant attending home births.
 In 1992 she started her own small home birth practice.
-In 2008 she worked at Sacred Waters Community Birthing Center in Eugene, OR (now closed) for a year and postpartum care at Bella Vie in Salem, OR for a couple of years while continuing her own home birth practice.
-In April 2011 she opened her own Licensed Freestanding Birth Center in Lebanon, OR.
+In 2008 she worked at Sacred Waters Community Birthing Center in Eugene, Oregon (now closed) for a year and postpartum care at Bella Vie in Salem, Oregon for a couple of years while continuing her own home birth practice.
+In April 2011 she opened her own Licensed Freestanding Birth Center in Lebanon, Oregon.

 Debbie’s passion is helping women and their families have safe, gentle births.
 She believes a woman's body is designed to give birth and she should be given the time, space and support to let her body do what it is designed to do.

 Debbie has been married to Steve since 1978.
-They have 8 children and 13 grand children.
+They have 8 children and 13 grandchildren.
 They live on a 20 acre farm near Lebanon.
 In her free time she likes to spend time with her family and enjoys knitting (mostly hats for the babies she delivers) and quilting.